 - SOG Assisted Technology provides one hand blade opening and a Piston lock provides safety when in the open position

-- Handle is made of glass-reinforced nylon with a black finish and includes checkered Digi-Grip for extra anti-slip security
+- The handle is made of glass-reinforced nylon with a black finish and includes checkered Digi-Grip for extra anti-slip security

 - Comes with a limited lifetime warranty